ggenzone/portfolio-toolkit/docs/user_guide/portfolio_format.rst

 Required Fields
 ~~~~~~~~~~~~~~
-- All fields listed above are required
+- All transaction fields listed above are required
 - No field can be null except ``ticker`` for cash transactions
+- Split fields are required when ``splits`` array is present

 Data Types
 ~~~~~~~~~
 - Dates must be in YYYY-MM-DD format
-- Numbers must be positive
+- Numbers must be positive (except split_factor which can be any positive number)
 - Strings must not be empty
+- Split ratios must follow "new:old" format

 Logical Consistency
 ~~~~~~~~~~~~~~~~~